Polestar 2 hatchback review

 The Polestar 2 electric car has arrived, giving the Tesla Model 3 its first direct rival since it was launched virtually unchallenged.
 Described as a fastback, the Polestar 2 gets its own distinct style, inside and out, but one that’s clearly connected to its Volvo relations.

 Three versions of the Polestar 2 are available: a standard range single motor, a long range single motor and a long range dual motor.
 The performance of the range-topping dual motor version is close to that of the quickest Model 3 without toppling it.
 There's a 78kWh battery pack, sending power to two motors that produce 402bhp, and four-wheel drive ensures it can catapult from 0-60mph in 4.5 seconds, with a characteristic instant hit of power whenever you press the accelerator pedal.
+There's even an optional upgrade that's now available to download, increasing the range-topper to 470bhp.
 It corners well too, even if the ride can feel firm as a result of the stiff suspension.
 An optional Performance Pack adds Ohlins dampers, Brembo front brakes, 20-inch forged alloy wheels and gold highlights for around £5,000.

 The interior is simple but attractive, with nicely chosen materials that give the 2 an inviting feel.
 Wooden trim and fabric help here, and make the interior vegan-friendly unless you choose leather upholstery as an optional extra.
 The 11-inch touchscreen is the first to get Android's dedicated operating system and you won't need a key, as the car recognises the owner's smartphone.